spacecraft-repl/spacecraft-repl.github.io/index.md

 ## 5.1 Streaming vs. Buffering Outputs
 A REPL program sends outputs in the form of chunks of data.
 For each evaluation, our application would receive several to many smaller chunks of output data.

-To demonstrate this, let's evaluate the code `[1,2,3].map(String)` on the Node REPL.
+To demonstrate this, let's evaluate the code `[1,2,3].map(String)` on the Node.js REPL.
 We can reasonably expect the final output to be:

 ```
 > [1,2,3].map(String)